davidzeng0/xe/README.md

 # xe

-Lightweight Async I/O & Transfer Library Powered by io_uring
+lightweight async I/O & transfer library powered by io_uring

-This library does not use exceptions
+this library does not use exceptions

-Documentation is a WIP
+documentation is a WIP

 ### features
 #### xe